Coookei/Nextjs-Template/README.md

 - `lint-staged` limits work to staged files: TypeScript/JavaScript go through `eslint --fix` and then `prettier --write`, while staged CSS, Markdown, MDX, and JSON files are just formatted with Prettier.
 - If the hook fails, the commit is aborted.
 Click view command output to see which file caused the issue, then manually apply the required formatting changes before committing again.

-## Database (Prisma) & API Layers
+## Data Layer (Prisma)

-- Prisma reads its PostgreSQL datasource from `prisma/schema.prisma`; copy `.env.example` to `.env` and set `DATABASE_URL` (and, for the browser client, `NEXT_PUBLIC_API_BASE_URL`) before running any commands.
+- Prisma reads its datasource from `prisma/schema.prisma`.
-- `src/lib/prisma.ts` keeps a shared `PrismaClient` so API routes, server actions, and scripts all reuse the same instance.
+- `src/lib/prisma.ts` exposes a singleton `PrismaClient`, so routes, server actions, and scripts all reuse the same instance.
-- Server-facing logic lives in `src/lib/api/server`, while browser code talks to axios helpers under `src/lib/api/client`, keeping Prisma on the server side only.
-- Validation helpers live in `src/lib/validators`; compose them with the server utilities and HTTP helpers to match your rendering mode.
-- After schema changes, run `pnpm prisma:generate`; use `pnpm prisma:migrate` for dev migrations, `pnpm prisma:db:push` for quick syncs, and `pnpm prisma:studio` for a GUI.
+- After schema changes run `prisma generate` to refresh the client, and run `prisma migrate dev` to create/apply the migration in development.
+- Samples are built around the `User` model in `prisma/schema.prisma` - remove or modify this to suit your own project.

+## API Layers

+- Server API (`src/lib/api/server`) - `usersApi` wraps Prisma queries/mutations so server components and actions stay decoupled from the ORM.
+- Client API (`src/lib/api/client`) - `usersClientApi` is usable in client components which makes requests to `/api/users` using the axios instance in `httpClient`.
+- Shared validation (`src/lib/validators`) - Zod keeps validation schemas consistent across the server and client components, and API routes.
+- Example usage - `UserListServer` directly uses the server API, while `UserListClient` uses the client API layer.

 ## Styling and UI components